 7. Shift your focus from their approval to your projects

-Ruminating about what others think of you enforces approval addiction.
+Ruminating about what others think of you enforces your addiction to their approval.
 As a result, you’re telling yourself that what they think matters more than your thoughts.
 Try focusing on something that brings you joy, so you keep your thoughts positive.

 Since it doesn’t matter what people think about you, shift your thoughts toward something productive and life-changing.
 Also, a project can really help with increasing your independence.